What is Coaching Psychology?

 My own practice is influenced by the following:

-Person-Centered Coaching: Originating in the work of Carl Rogers, a person-centered approach provides of unconditional positive regard, genuineness, and empathic communication to help foster feelings of acceptance, understanding and worth, as they address their presenting issues and themes.
+Person-Centered Coaching: Originating in the work of Carl Rogers, a person-centered approach provides of unconditional positive regard, genuineness, and empathic communication to help foster feelings of acceptance, understanding and worth, as you address your issues and themes.

-Cognitive-Behavioral Psychology: Originating in the work of Aaron Beck and Albert Ellis, Cognitive behavioral is about helping the person to identify feelings and beliefs about a situation, and recognising where 'distorted thinking' may be impacting on their feelings and behaviors.
-Through Cognitive Psychology, a person is empowered to transform into more positive and adaptive way of thinking, through the use of cognitive coping strategies.
+Cognitive-Behavioral Psychology: Originating in the work of Aaron Beck and Albert Ellis, Cognitive behavioral psychology is about helping you to identify feelings and beliefs about a situation, and recognising where 'distorted thinking' may be impacting on your feelings and behaviors.
+Through Cognitive Psychology, you are empowered to transform into more positive and adaptive way of thinking, through the use of cognitive coping strategies.

 Systemic Coaching: Assesses human relationship dynamics to help people change dysfunctional or unhealthy aspects of human relationship systems.
 It postulates that if one representative of a human system can recognize and change dysfunctional patterns, other members of that human system (families, management teams, sports teams, school classes etc) can also change.